slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-what-you-will-need.md

 ---
-title: What You Will Need
+title: Creating a Tech Writing Portfolio with Docs as Code Tooling - What You Will Need
 layout: post
 post-image: "/Workshop-TechWritingPortfolio/assets/images/undraw_Code_thinking_re_gka2.png"
 description: There are some prerequisites that would be required so you can follow the demo parts of the workshop.